moleculerjs/site/source/docs/0.14/metrics.md

 title: Metrics
 ---

-Starting from `v0.14` Moleculer has a built-in metrics feature that collect a lot of internal Moleculer & process metric values.
+Starting from `v0.14` Moleculer has a built-in metrics module that collects a lot of internal Moleculer & process metric values.
 If enabled, the broker will emit metric events at every request.
 Moreover, you can easily define your custom metrics.
 There are several built-in metrics reporters like `Console`, [Prometheus](https://prometheus.io/), [Datadog](https://www.datadoghq.com/), etc.

 {% note warn %}
 If you want to use [legacy (<= v0.13) metrics](/modules.html#metrics) use `EventLegacy`.
 [More info](tracing.html#Event-legacy).